Digital Resources - Lesson 8

 Digital learning can be super helpful because it gives you immediate feed back and you can learn from your mistakes.

 Seconds Count- this is an app that you will need for your phone.
 Seconds Count is a slow motion app - it takes up very little room on your phone because it only accesses your camera.
 By placing a meter stick and some markers in the background, we can get time and distance data for some incredible experiments just using your phone.
-It's remarkable.
+It's remarkable and utterly free.

 Quizziz - make an account, the use the link on the summer work page, assignment #2, to join AP Physics 1.
 Look at the newsletter for the login.
 The problem with this link is that it expires every two weeks.
 If it does not work for you, notify Mrs. D through Remind and she will update it.